recommend-games/blog/content/posts/high_society/index.md

 # Shuffle each row individually
 games = rng.permuted(games, axis=1, out=games)

-# Count the game lengths: in each row, sum the number of dark cards revealed so far.
+# Count the game lengths: in each row,
+# sum the number of dark cards revealed so far.
-# Every column where this cumulative sum is less than the number of dark cards is a round of the game.
+# Every column where this cumulative sum is
+# less than the number of dark cards is a round of the game.
 game_lengths = np.sum(np.cumsum(games, axis=1) < num_dark, axis=1)

 # Mean and standard deviation of the game lengths
 print(game_lengths.mean(), game_lengths.std())

 # Histogram the game lengths
 unique_lengths, length_counts = np.unique(game_lengths, return_counts=True)
 print(dict(zip(unique_lengths, length_counts / num_games)))
 ```

 Don't worry if you can't follow the code immediately, I'll admit to playing a bit of code golf there.
-The important part are the result anyways, which should look something like this: the mean game length is **12.6 rounds** with a **standard deviation of 2.3**.
+The important part are the results anyways, which should look something like this: the mean game length is **12.6 rounds** with a **standard deviation of 2.3**.
 This is the full distribution of game lengths:

 |Length|Probability||Length|Probability|
 |---:|---:|-|---:|---:|